CanastaWiki/Canasta-CLI/README.md

 - `-i, --id`: Canasta instance ID.
 - `-o, --orchestrator`: Orchestrator to use for installation (default: "docker-compose").
 - `-d, --database`: Path to the existing database dump.
+- `-a, --admin`: Admin name of the new wiki.
+- `--wikidbuser`: The username of the wiki database user (default: "root").

 ### remove
 **Description:** Removes a wiki from a Canasta instance.